PRODUCT SAFETY RECALL: ASTRALPOOL GAS HEATERS.

 If using a variable speed pump, ensure you adjust the speed to the lowest RPM required to effectively use your equipment.
 In most cases with variable speed pumps, the default setting is a safe and efficient option.
 However, to maximise efficiency, you should run your variable speed pump for longer at lower speeds.

-If using a single speed pump, be sure to turn the water over at least once a day (run on average for 4 hours a day for most pool sizes).
+If using a single-speed pump, be sure to turn the water over at least once a day (run on average for 4 hours a day for most pool sizes).
 By reducing your pump usage from 8-10 hours a day to 4-5, you’re effectively halving your running cost.
-If you have off peak power, aim to take advantage of the lower tariff rates.
+If you have off-peak power, aim to take advantage of the lower tariff rates.
 This is a fantastic way to save money and energy if the pool is rarely used.
 If you are using your pool, you will need to compensate for the bather load.

 In most cases, you will be able to reduce the output of your chlorinator by 30-40% as well to save money without compromising the health of your pool.
 If you currently run your chlorinator at 100%, drop the operating levels down to 60%.
 If your pool is not being used, this will reduce the amount of sanitiser required.
 Remember to backwash to remove any debris build-up within your filter.
-This will reduce demand on the sanitiser and dramatically improve water flow and overall efficiency.
+This will reduce demand for the sanitiser and dramatically improve water flow and overall efficiency.

 Pools can turn green overnight, and this typically requires a triple shock treatment and for your system to run 24/7 to fix.
 If your pool is used regularly, a weekly shock is a great preventative method for saving time and money.